wdelfuego/nova4-formattable-date/README.md

 use Wdelfuego\Nova4\FormattableDate\Filters\DateFilterBeforeOrOn;
 ```

-Then use in your Resource's `filters` method as follows:
+Then use in your resource's `filters` method as follows:
 ```
     public function filters(NovaRequest $request)
     {